godot-escoria/escoria-demo-game/docs/items.md

 An item-local default action overrides a global default action, as you'd expect.

+### Interact angle

+Items have an `interact_angle` variable.
+This defines the angle to which the player turns to when interacting.

+The unit is counter-clockwise degrees: 0 faces the camera, 90 the right, etc.

+You can leave it at `-1` to have Escoria resolve the interaction angle for you.
+This is usually the easiest way, but sometimes item positions can be in slightly unintuitive coordinates, so if your game doesn't feel right, you can always set a value here.

 ## Z-index

 By default every room in the game is considered to have faux "depth".
 This is done by setting the z-index based on the y-coordinate.